OllieJones/index-wp-mysql-for-speed/readme.txt

 [Please read this](https://www.plumislandmedia.net/index-wp-mysql-for-speed/tables_and_keys/).

+= My site has many users.
+My Users, Posts, and Pages panels in my dashboard are still slow, even with this plugin.

+We have another plugin to handle lots of users, [Index WP Users For Speed](https://wordpress.org/plugins/index-wp-users-for-speed/).
 = How do I get an answer to another question? ==

 Please see more questions and answers [here](https://plumislandmedia.net/index-wp-mysql-for-speed/faq/).